-Winter Damaged Above-Ground Pools That Can Get Repaired
+Above-Ground Pools Winter Damaged That You Can Repair

-If you’re looking at a gaping hole where your skimmer used to be and are wondering if it can be repaired, the answer is yes!
+If you’re looking at a gaping hole where your skimmer used to be and are wondering if you can fix it, the answer is yes!
 I have done these repairs myself.

 I had a couple of customers back in 2015 that did not winterize their swimming pools correctly, and the skimmer got wasted along with the pool wall in that area.
 One of them was a close personal friend who bought a high-end pool from me and had me install it.

-They make a repair panel that can be installed.
+They make a repair panel that you can install.
 It is a stainless steel wall section about five feet wide and 52 inches tall.
 It comes with hardware and wall bars.
 You will also need a new liner, skimmer and a bunch of drill bits, but you can do it.

 Here are a couple of pictures of my friend’s pool where the skimmer got torn down the wall.
 One picture inside and one picture outside.

 You can see the pool wall ripped like a piece of paper.
-Also, you can see a portion of the skimmer still bolted to the wall which is now folded and twisted with the pool liner pulled down too.
+Also, you can see a portion of the skimmer is still bolted to the wall, though it is now folded over on itself.

-You would think this pool wall could not be repaired.
-You can see in the next two pictures the replacement wall panel I installed before installing the new pool liner and skimmer.
+You would think this pool wall needed replacing.
+You can see in the next two pictures the replacement wall panel I installed before putting in the new pool liner and skimmer.